MTGR: Industrial-Scale Generative Recommendation Framework in Meituan: Conclusion

 \subsection{Experiment setup}

 \textbf{Datasets.} Public datasets widely use independent ID and attribute features, where cross features are seldom introduced.
 However, cross features demonstrate importance in real-world application.
 Cross features are an important category of features in our scenario.
 They are often meticulously hand-crafted, including interactions like user-item, user and higher-level categories, item and spatio-temporal information.
 To compensate the absence of cross feature in public datasets, we construct a training dataset based on logs from the real industrial-scale recommendation system in Meituan.
 Unlike public datasets, our real dataset contains a richer cross features set and longer user behavior sequences.
+Using our industrial-scale data for experiments better highlights the significant impact of these cross features on real recommendation systems.
 In addition, the volume of our dataset is large, allowing complex models to achieve more adequate convergence during training.
 For the offline experiments, we collect data over a $10$-day period.
 The statistics of the dataset are shown in Table ~\ref{tab:dataset}.
 For the online experiments, in order to compare with the DLRM baseline that has been trained for over $2$ years, we constructed a longer-term dataset for the experiments, using data spanning more than $6$ months.

 \textbf{Baseline.} For DLRM, we compare two methods in sequence modeling: SIM based on sequence retrieval and End2End modeling for original long sequences (E2E).
 In terms of scaling, we compared DNN, MoE\cite{ma2018modeling}, Wukong\cite{zhang2024wukong}, MultiEmbed\cite{guo2023embedding}, and UserTower.